Check Your HawkCard Balances [Will open in new window]

 What happens to the meals that are not used at the end of the week?

-A student on a fixed meal plan (10, 14, 19, or 24) has the opportunity to use that number of meals each week.
-The unused meals do not accumulate and do not figure into a refund.
+A student on a weekly meal plan (10, 14, 19, or 24) has the opportunity to use that number of meals each week.
+The unused meals do not accumulate or roll over and do not figure into a refund.

 Can I bring a friend to eat with me?